-Much has been made of the Washington Redskins, with a national campaign dedicated to getting the NFL franchise to change the nickname and the team itself supporting high schools that share the name.
+Much has been made of the Washington Redskins, with a national campaign dedicated to getting the NFL franchise to change the nickname and the team itself leaning on high schools that share the mascot as support.
+Yet, as offensive as the Redskins name may be, there's a prep mascot in California that is just as offensive, if not more so.

 The sports teams at Coachella Valley High School (Thermal, Calif.) compete as the Arabs.
 If that seems culturally offensive to you, that's because it is.
-The school's mascot is a cartoonish caricature of the most offensive traits prescribed to people from the Middle East.
+The school's mascot is a cartoonish caricature of the most offensive traits prescribed to Muslims.
 In essence, it's a more offensive version of what the Cleveland Indians' Chief Wahoo is to Native Americans.

 To make matters even more insensitive, the school has a female student dressed as a belly dancer perform for the Arab mascot at halftime.